 The Dominican Republic is located in the Caribbean between the islands of Cuba and Puerto Rico.
 It is the second largest island of the Greater Antilles after Cuba.
-It supports a population of 10.9 million inhabitants.
+It supports a population of 11 million inhabitants.

 The island was discovered by Christopher Columbus in 1492, and was named Hispaniola.
 Although a Spanish colony, from 1607 forward France began to occupy the western side of Hispaniola by taking over large portions of land and converting them into agricultural developments, raising cattle, and stimulating an economy of French commercial goods.
 The French colony that flourished on the western one-third of the island was officially recognized by Spain in 1697 under the Treaty of Ryswick and was named Saint Domingue.
-The Treaty of Ryswick divided the island into two distinctive cultures -- The French on the western side of the island and the Spanish on the eastern.
+The Treaty of Ryswick divided the island into two distinctive countries: the French on the western side of the island and the Spanish on the eastern.
 In 1795, pursuant to the Treaty of Basel, Spain ceded to France the eastern side of the island, giving to France control over the entire island of Hispaniola.

-From 1795 to 1844, the Dominican Republic was governed successively by France, Haiti, Spain and then Haiti again, until it finally declared its independence on February 27, 1844.
+From 1795 to 1844, the Dominican Republic was governed successively by France, Haiti, Spain, and then Haiti again, until it finally declared its independence on February 27, 1844.
 The first National Constitution was signed on October 22, 1844.
 Unable to control the country effectively, the then-governing authorities ceded the country back to Spain in 1861.
 Two years later, on August 16, 1865, independence was restored, and a Second Republic proclaimed.
 Thereafter the new republic was subjected to a long power struggle between those who wanted to remain independent (The Blues) and those who supported the annexation of the country to France, Spain or the United States (The Reds).
-The consequences of these conflicts led alternately to dictatorship (Ulises Heureux, 1882 - 1899), anarchy (1899 - 1916), occupation of the territory by the United States military forces (1916 - 1924), dictatorship (Rafael L. Trujillo, 1930 -1961) and finally, democracy (1966 to present).
+The consequences of these conflicts led alternately to dictatorship (Ulises Heureaux, 1882 - 1899), anarchy (1899 - 1916), occupation of the territory by the United States military forces (1916 - 1924), dictatorship (Rafael L. Trujillo, 1930 -1961) and finally, democracy (1966 to present).

-Legislative power is invested in the National Congress, which is composed of two chambers: the upper body, the Senate and a lower body, the Chamber of Deputies.
+Legislative power is invested in the National Congress, which is composed of two chambers: the upper body, the Senate; and a lower body, the Chamber of Deputies.
 Members of both chambers are elected by direct majority vote.
 Once elected, congressional members serve for a four-year period and may be re-elected without time limitations.
 The Congress, in its ordinary legislative functions, convenes two legislative sessions per year.
 Each legislative session lasts for one hundred and fifty days but can be extended up to sixty additional days.
 The first session begins on August 16, and the second begins on February 27.

 In addition to its powers to enact laws, the Congress of the Republic is empowered to increase or reduce regular or exceptional courts, to approve or reject international treaties and conventions concluded by the Executive Power and to review and approve the national budget submitted by the Executive Power.

 The National Congress has constitutional authority to legislate over any matter.
 Any senator or deputy may introduce legislation in either house.
 The President of the Republic, the Supreme Court of Justice in judicial matters, the Central Electoral Board in electoral matters, also may introduce legislation in either house of the Congress.
-The 2010 Constitutional reform introduced the popular legislative initiative by which not less than 2% of the citizens registered in the electoral registry may introduce a bill before the National Congress.
+The 2010 Constitutional reform introduced the popular legislative initiative by which no less than 2% of the citizens registered in the electoral registry may introduce a bill before the National Congress.

 Once a bill is approved, it is sent to the President of the Republic for promulgation and subsequent publication in the form established by law.
 Article 1 of the Civil Code states that approved bills shall be published in the Official Gazette (Gaceta Oficial) and alternatively they also can be published in one or more major newspapers, in which case the publication must expressively indicate that it is an official publication and it will have the same legal effect as the Official Gazette.
-The Constitution outlines three types of acts that can be enacted by Congress: laws relating to the public order, the police and security of the nation; organic acts regulating the structure and organization of the public functions; and ordinary acts.
+The Constitution outlines three types of acts that can be enacted by Congress: laws relating to the public order, the police and security of the nation; organic laws regulating the structure and organization of the public functions; and ordinary laws.

 The Senate is composed of 32 members, one Senator elected by each province and one for the National District.
 The Senate is empowered to select the members of the Central Electoral Board, the members of the Chamber of Accounts and the Ombudsman.
-The Chamber of Deputies is composed of 178 Deputies elected by territorial circumscription in representation of the National District and the provinces, distributed in proportion to the population density.
+The Chamber of Deputies is composed of 190 Deputies elected by territorial circumscription in representation of the National District and the provinces, distributed in proportion to the population density.
 An exclusive function of the Chamber of Deputies is to refer impeachments of public officials before the Senate for the commission of grave faults while in exercise of their functions.

 Executive power is exercised by the President of the Republic who is elected with the Vice-President by direct vote for a four-year term.
 The President and Vice-President can be re-elected for the immediately following constitutional period.
-The President of the Republic is the head of state, head of the Public Administrative agencies, and also the Commander-in-Chief of the Armed Forces and the National Police.
+The President of the Republic is the head of state, head of the Public Administrative agencies, and the Commander-in-Chief of the Armed Forces and the National Police.
 He appoints the cabinet of ministers who assist him in his function.

-The President promulgates and publishes laws and resolutions passed by Congress, and he has the constitutional authority under Article 128(1b) of the Constitution, to issue decrees, regulations and instructions which are binding.
+The President promulgates and publishes laws and resolutions passed by Congress, and he has the constitutional authority under Article 128(1)(b) of the Constitution, to issue decrees, regulations and instructions which are binding.
 The President also may enter into treaties with foreign nations and international conventions, but unless it is ratified by both houses of the Congress, the treaty will not be binding on the Dominican Republic.